tobeva/tobeva.com/content/articles/narrative-driven-development/index.md

 ## Contain Multitudes

-Writing prose in English is the same as code, in that with years of practice my first drafts can still be lousy.
-The main thing I've learned is to have the confidence to believe that with time and effort I can hammer the prose into shape.
+Writing prose in English is also something I've gained a lot of experience with over the years.
+However here again "expert" doesn't mean getting it right the first time; it means slowly hammering it into shape over time.

 I’ve written articles for Wikipedia and seen [people](https://www.bbc.com/news/magazine-18833763) sweep through contributing small single-purpose edits.
-Each editor has has their own point of view, each one spots a different problem.
+Each editor has has their own point of view.
+Each editor spots a different problem.

-When I edit prose or code, I try to be all of those editors.
-Every time I read it through I find a different small problem.
-One of the most satisfying experiences is reading code or prose after many iterations and _not_ noticing any rough edges.
+When I edit I try to be all of those editors.
+Every pass through I find a different small problem.
+One of the most satisfying experiences is reading all the way through and _not_ noticing any rough edges.
 Did I miss something?
 Read it once more.
 Nothing stands out; now we are getting somewhere.

 {{< imgproc sanding Resize "600x">}}
 {{< /imgproc >}}